insequent/fibserv/README.rst

 fibserv
 =======

 This is an example web service, that accepts a number and returns with that number of elements in a Fibonacci sequence, starting with 0.
 It utilizes a swappable web engine back-end allowing flexibility in implementation.

-To run, simply run ``deploy/run``.
+To run, simply run ``./deploy/run`` from the repo.
 The program defaults to port 8888, the Tornado engine, and only accepts POSTs.
 To access it, you can simply run:

 ::